-Go back to Spain Road Trip page.
+Go back to Spanish Road Trip.

-Go back to Rainy Picos de Europa page.
+Go back to Rainy Picos de Europa.

 By the afternoon we were in Riglos once again and with enough daylight to scope out the start of our route of choice.
 Per our friend Ferran’s recommendation, we set our sights on the moderate Serón-Millán